 We are striving to roll out the program in 30 countries in the coming years – depending on governmental and stakeholder demand.

-The Novartis Access one-year report describes first results, early learnings and challenges from our first twelve months on the ground.
-It also includes external perspectives and country updates, showcasing the progress we have made as we roll out the program.
+The Novartis Access two-year report provides an in-depth look at results, learnings and challenges on the ground so far.
+It includes external perspectives and country updates, showcasing the progress we have made as we roll out the program.